 I remember all I had to do to make Randy laugh, hard!
 One day our daughter had a stomachache and asked Randy for a Rolaids.
 He gave her a disc and she started chewing.
 The most startled look came over her face as she chewed and chewed while foam bubbled over and out of her mouth.
 Randy had given her an Alka Seltzer!
 We laughed until we hurt.

 We usually did the big dinners for our large family but this last year, my husband tired easily so we and our large family gathered at a local buffet known for providing all the mouthwatering holiday fixings.

 Christmas day we opted out to spend the day together alone.
 It was a great choice.
 After opening our presents to each other, we cooked up a couple of Turkey TV dinners and later some popcorn.
-We spent the day sitting on the bed watching soapy and wonderful Hallmark Christmas movies.
-We held hands, laughed and every so often I say a tear gather in his eyes.
+We spent the day sitting on the bed watching sappy and wonderful Hallmark Christmas movies.
+We held hands, laughed and every so often I saw a tear gather in his eyes.
 It was wonderful.
 It was bittersweet.
-Didn’t talk much, just held hands and every now and then he would give my hand that “I love you” squeeze.
+Didn’t talk much, just held hands.
+Every now and then he would give my hand that “I love you” squeeze.
 I can close my eyes and feel his big wonderful hand squeezing me an “I love you” message.
 Priceless holiday moments.
 Our memories.

 I still wish I would have, could have, spent every moment with him during those last months.

 My advice to all of you in a similar situation in your life, grab every moment, every second you can to share, to encourage your loved one to talk.
 I encourage you to share each and every precious moment and make it into a memory.
 It will help your loved one now and will be a precious memory for you to hold close when you face a future without that loved one.